rmwesley/obu_dsrc_perso/README.md

 ## Recalculating the derived keys for an instance in a personalization's request body (JSON)
 Inside the `devices/` subfolder, you will find some python modules to update personalization requests!

+Remember to set the correct keyset name in the MasterKey file json.

 You need to put the original personalization inside the `perso_db.json` file.
 Then, also update the `pan_ids_to_update` variable (hardcoded for now).
 The, also update the masterkeys to be used in the `master_keys_test.json`.